gasparka/pyha/docs/types.rst

 Constants
 ---------

-Constants can be defined by writing the variable name in UPPERCASE.
-In general constants have no effect in Python simulations but can result in great resource savings in hardware.
+Constants are defined by writing the variable name in **UPPERCASE**, this has no effect in Python simulations, but usually results in great resource savings in hardware.

 Example: